knpuniversity/stripe/knpu/ep1-charging/checkout-form.md

 ## The Stripe Checkout Token

-First, credit card information is *never* sent to our servers... which is the *greatest* news ever from a security standpoint.
+First, credit card information is *never, ever* sent to our servers... which is the *greatest* news I have ever heard from a security standpoint.
 I do *not* want to handle your CC number: this would *greatly* increase the security requirements on my server.

 Instead, when you hit "Pay", this sends the credit card information to *Stripe* directly,